openmhealth/Granola/README.md

 }
 ```

-Support for all possible HKObjectType identifiers, pulled from the
+The supported HKObjectType identifiers, pulled from the
 [HealthKit Constant Reference](https://developer.apple.com/library/ios/documentation/HealthKit/Reference/HealthKit_Constants),
-is summarized [here](Docs/hkobject_type_coverage.md).
+are summarized [here](Docs/hkobject_type_coverage.md).
 Note that the majority
 of these identifiers are not yet in use by most applications.

+We're also working on a handful of generic schemas that support all HealthKit data types, e.g. a `hk-quantity-sample` schema.
+Granola will soon be updated to support these generic schemas.
+Over time, as curated schemas are developed that correspond to the HealthKit data represented by the generic schemas, the generic mappings will be replaced by mappings to the curated schemas.

 [Contact us](##contact) to request support for a particular type or
 [contribute](#contributing) support with a pull request.